With Katherine Weaver

 “Great course content, teachers & students.
 What more can you ask for?”

-The course is designed to offer a variety of experiences adding diversity in the improviser's repertoire.
+The Weekend Intensive is designed to provide an in-depth learning experience around a theme, offering a variety of experiences adding diversity to the improviser's repertoire.

 Themes alter through the year and could be focused on any of the following:

 - Short form: How to play the game, ask the audience for suggestions, explain the game, and perform it.

 - Narrative Long form: Discovering a wide range of long format structures such as linear and non-linear narratives, directed long forms, thematic and genre work.